 \subsection{Reduced Non-Locality: LDA+$U$}

-The Hubbard model\cite{Hubbard_Model_OG,Tasaki_1998_Review_Hubbard_intro,Tasaki_1998_Review_Hubbard_rigorous} is the simplest model Hamiltonian that is capable of capturing a Mott transition.
-In the so-called DFT+$U$ method, the `Hubbard-$U$' term from the Hubbard model gives an energy contribution to a subset of orbitals that penalises the double occupancy resulting in greater localisation of the electrons occupying these orbitals.
-This partially corrects the delocalisation error and SIE exhibited particularly in local and semi-local DFAs, with the role of the Hubbard-$U$ term in the total energy expression analogous to that of HF in hybrid functionals.
+The Hubbard model\cite{Hubbard_Model_OG,Tasaki_1998_Review_Hubbard_intro,Tasaki_1998_Review_Hubbard_rigorous} is the simplest model Hamiltonian capable of capturing a Mott transition.
+In the so-called DFT+$U$ method, the `Hubbard-$U$' term gives an energy contribution to a subset of orbitals penalising double occupancy and thus results in greater localisation of the electrons occupying these orbitals.
+This partially corrects the delocalisation error and SIE, particularly in local and semi-local DFAs, with the role of the Hubbard-$U$ term in the total energy expression analogous to that of HF in hybrid functionals.
 More recently, Koopmans-compliant\cite{Koopmans_compliant_1_2010,Koopmans_compliant_2_2018,Koopmans_compliant_3_2022,Koopmans_Compliant_Review_2019} functionals have been developed to tackle the issue of SIE within standard DFAs through a restoration of the piecewise-linearity condition known from exact DFT as obtained by Perdew, Parr, Levy and Balduz\cite{delta_xc_Perdew_Parr_Levy_Balduz_1982}.
 Since the Hubbard-$U$ correction in DFT+$U$ is applied to a subset of all orbitals (typically strongly-correlated $d$ and $f$ electrons in most calculations), it is by definition a non-local potential and thus the LXC potential $v_\mathrm{LXC}^{\mathrm{DFT}+U}(\vec{r})$ derived from a DFT+$U$ target density $\rho_\mathrm{t}^{\mathrm{DFT}+U}(\vec{r})$ will naturally differ from the original, self-consistent non-local potential $\op{v}{\mathrm{LXC}}{{\mathrm{DFT}+U}}$ for DFT+$U$ or GKS potential $\op{v}{\mathrm{xc}}{\mathrm{GKS}}$.